Skip to main content

 Who is eligible to become a Catholic board trustee?

-• is a voter of the school division on the day of the election;
+• be at least 18 years of age on the day of election;

-• has resided in the school division for at least three consecutive months immediately preceding the date on which nominations papers are submitted;
+• have resided in Saskatchewan for at least six consecutive months immediately preceding the date on which nomination papers are submitted;

-• has resided in Saskatchewan for at least six consecutive months immediately preceding the date on which nomination papers are submitted;
+• have resided in the school division for at least three consecutive months immediately preceding the date on which nominations papers are submitted;

-• be Catholic (any Catholic rite, such as Roman, Ukrainian, Chaldean, etc., that recognizes the pope as leader of the church);
+• be of the Catholic faith (any Catholic rite, such as Roman, Ukrainian, Chaldean, etc., that recognizes the pope as leader of the church);

 • have all people signing the nomination paper be Catholic.